 Lack of Regulation and Enforcement law:

-The government of India conservations law protects the threatened species but despite laws intended to regulate fishing activities, many fishers continue to exploit fish populations (Kumawat, et.al., 2024) without regard for size limits, seasonal bans, or the use of illegal fishing nets, such as fine-mesh nets that capture juvenile fish before they can reproduce (Kelkar, et.al., 2020).
+The Government of India conservations law protects the threatened species but despite laws intended to regulate fishing activities, many fishers continue to exploit fish populations (Kumawat, et.al., 2024) without regard for size limits, seasonal bans, or the use of illegal fishing nets, such as fine-mesh nets that capture juvenile fish before they can reproduce (Kelkar, et.al., 2020).
 In certain regions of Uttar Pradesh, such as the stretch of the Ganges near Kanpur, reports have indicated that local fishers have overexploited key species like Rohu and Mrigal, leading to a decline in the local fishery industry (Vass, et. al., 2010).
 The endangered Ganges River Dolphin (Platanista gangetica) relies on fish as a food source, and the decline in fish populations has directly affected its survival (Singh, et. al., 2018; Sinha, et. al., 2014).
 Fishers frequently employ illegal methods such as electric shocks and dynamite fishing to increase their catch rates, which not only kills fish indiscriminately but also damages the aquatic environment (Bano, et. al., 2016; Sarkar, et. al., 2020).

 Pollution: